 Unsilence fills a critical gap in civics education.
-Through youth workshops, educator training, public programs, and online learning experiences, Unsilence helps communities explore hidden histories, injustices, and marginalized voices.
-We spark dialogue, support critical thinking, and build empathy to inspire healing and social change.
+Through youth workshops, educator training, public programs, and online learning experiences, Unsilence helps communities explore hidden histories, injustices, and marginalized voices, to spark dialogue, support critical thinking, and build empathy to inspire healing and social change.

 mental health and suicide

 gun violence and family grief

 Unsilence addresses a broad range of issues, because specific human rights do not exist in isolation; they are interconnected.
 International agreements like TheUniversal Declaration of Human Rights provide a foundation for our work.
 Through our on-the-ground programs, partnerships, and local groups, communities get to decide for themselves which injustices are most relevant and urgent.

 Young people are our primary audience Unsilence delivers leadership training for young people.
 To do this, engaging educators is key.
 We train middle school teachers, high school teachers, and informal educators to support young people to learn about human rights, break taboos, and take informed action.

 Real change only happens through cross-society dialogue Every level of a community must be engaged and supportive of the young people and educators working to unsilence injustice.
 That's why we also train administrative staff, parents, and policymakers in the field of education and in social services, including social workers and health professionals.
 We also educate the public through community programs and events.

 REACH & IMPACT

 So far, Unsilence programs have reached more than 16,000 individuals across 18 politically diverse states and 5 countries in more than 115 communities.
 So far, we have trained more than 5,000 educators, and approximately 6,000 teens and 1,500 college students.